Danielmelody/taichi_pt/README.md

 python3 pt.py
 ```

-and you a ready to go, **press and drag the mouse to see different rendering result**
+and you a ready to go.
+To see a interactive result **zoom in/out, press and drag the mouse to see different rendering result from different camera position**